Connect with others who understand.

 There are a lot of creams, powders, and other medications that you can use to help treat your rash.
 Different people find that different options work for them.
 One member mentioned, “I have to apply a prescription powder under one breast every day or I get a horrendous rash!”
 Another said, “Try Aveeno body wash bath and hemp lotion.”

-There are so many options that might work for you.
-You can work with your health care provider to determine what might be the best choice for your needs, then start there.
-It can take some time to find what works for you, but you should be able to alleviate any discomfort under your breasts.
+There are many options that might work for you.
+You can work with your healthcare provider to figure out what might be the best choice and go from there.
+It can take some time to find what works for you, but you should be able to ease any discomfort under your breasts.

 Talk to Your Doctor

-Are you living with a rash under your breasts due to lupus?
+Do you have a rash under your breasts caused by lupus?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member